-The mission of the Centre Virchow-Villermé for Public Health Paris-Berlin is to jointly develop and promote innovative education and to foster French-German collaborations wihin the European context for joint research and teaching activities in Global and Public Health.
+The Centre Virchow-Villermé for Public Health Paris-Berlin is dedicated to jointly develop and promote open innovative education and to foster French-German collaborations within the European context for joint research and teaching activities in Global and Public Health.

 The objectives of the Centre are :

-The Centre Virchow-Villermé for Public Health Paris-Berlin was initiated by the Franco-German Council of Ministers and co-established on April 15th, 2013, on the occasion of the 50th anniversary of the Elysée Treaty by the University of Sorbonne Paris Cité (USPC) and the Charité – Universitätsmedizin Berlin.
+The Centre Virchow-Villermé for Public Health Paris-Berlin was initiated by the French-German Council of Ministers.
+It was co-established on April 15, 2013 on the occasion of the 50th anniversary of the Elysée Treaty by the Université Sorbonne Paris Cité (USPC) and the Charité – Universitätsmedizin Berlin.

-The Centre is financed by the Charité – Universitätsmedizin Berlin, the University of Sorbonne Paris Cité (USPC), the French governmental programme “Investissement d’avenir” and Sanofi SA.
+The Centre is financed by the Charité – Universitätsmedizin Berlin, the Université Sorbonne Paris Cité (USPC), the French governmental programme “Investissement d’avenir” and Sanofi SA.